 LOGISTICS OF INOCULATIONS & BACKUP PLANS FOR ENVIRONMENTAL NATURALIZATINO: MYCOBIOTAGAVAGE For logistical reasons, 10-40-400 doses of eggs will be run in separate experiments from the 20-100-200-egg experiments. … Due to the evidence that microbes are the largest contributors to immune naturalization, for the experiments under this Aim, we will focus on that rather than other immunologicaly relevant axes of environmental realism (opportunity to exercise, natural rhythms in temperature as well as light).

 The theory development is an important advance as well.
 Current mathematical approaches to studying within-host interactions have not advanced our understanding of the determinants of infection chronicity, despite offering other insights {Fenton, 2006 #2337;Fenton, 2010 #2336;Alizon, 2008 #7823;Childs, 2015 #7842}.
-The theory-data integration we propose here will provide novel information about the functional forms of key immunological and parasitological processes.
+The theory-data integration we propose here will provide novel information about the magnitudes of key immunological and parasitological processes.
 This will open up novel theoretical research addressing the cross-scale interaction between within-host and between-host processes in disease systems {Day, 2011 #6803;Mideo, 2011 #6576;Handel, 2015 #7825} while providing empirical tests of predicted switchlike behavior in mammalian T cell populations {Yates, 2004 #1315;Schrom, 2017 #7827}.

 A particularly compelling conceptual motivation for studying the role of Allee effects in driving parasite persistence is the key role of Allee effects for understanding and deriving management strategies for invasive species {Tobin, 2011 #7829}.
 There are strong conceptual similarities between the question of whether a parasite can establish in a host and whether an invasive species can establish in an ecosystem; feedback processes are critical in both cases.
 Furthermore, leveraging Allee effects has been an important strategy for managing invasive species.
 For example, mathematical models that incorporated positive feedback between pine beetle exploitation and pine defense were able to accurately predict invasion thresholds across environments {Nelson, 2008 #7830}, and inform management strategies focused on shifting establishment thresholds {Borden, 1989 #7831;Tobin, 2011 #7829}.
 Understanding Allee effects in host-parasite systems may similarly inform treatment strategies.

-One potential pitfall would be if the best-fitting model is too simple to produce Allee effects.
+One potential pitfall would be if the above model proves too simple and is unable to reproduce observed infection dynamics.
 Decades of experimental work indicates that we will certainly observe variation in infection duration.
-The most likely reason for Allee effects not explaining such variation would be that none of the models actually fit the data very well (AIC will only tell us which model is best-fitting, not that the fit is particularly good), and thus a simpler model will be favored.
-If this were the case, we can extend the model to include additional variables, such as Th1 cells.
-If so, we can draw on the existing theory examining the dynamics of Th1-vs-Th2 cells (e.g., {Yates, 2004 #1315}) to derive a new system of equations that directly allows for cross-inhibition between Th1 and Th2 cell subtypes, with immune clearance dependent on the development of a strong Th2-biased response.
-Study of the direct feedbacks remains of great interest.
+The most likely reason for the model’s inability to fit the data well would be a lack of immunological detail, for example on the dynamics of cytokines or transcription factors.
+Fortunately, as noted above, other authors have considered more detailed models that can be brought to bear on the data.
+If this were the case, we can extend the model to include additional variables, such as the dynamics of immune cell activation and proliferation in response to cytokines {Yates, 2000 #1305;Yates, 2004 #1315;van den Ham, 2008 #7806;Bergmann, 2001 #7807}}, the dynamics of cytokine expression by Antigen-Presenting Cells (APCs) and T helper cells {De Boer, 1995 #7809;Fishman, 1993 #7808}, and the dynamics of immune cell polarization and master regulator expression {Höfer, 2002 #7810;van den Ham, 2008 #7806}}.
+We can extend the model above to include some of these other variables to gain deeper insights into the mechanisms underlying the observed infection durations.
+Importantly, even if we do not find strong evidence for tipping point behavior, either empirically or theoretically, our theory-data integration will still provide valuable insights into the processes that do drive variation in infection duration.

 Aim 2: Validate a modeling framework for predicting infection duration of individuals by experimentally manipulating the relative strengths of immunological feedbacks.